 Binary tree

 The binary tree algorithm [47] is commonly used in tree-based anti-collision protocols.
 Using this algorithm, if a collision occurs in a time slot, each collided tag selects randomly ’0’ or ’1’.
 Thus, the colliding tags will be separated into two subgroups.
 Tags, which have selected ’0’ always transmit their IDs to the reader first.
 If a collision re-occurs, collided tags are splitted again by selecting ’0’ or ’1’.
-Tags, which have selected ’1’ have to wait until all other tags which have selected ’0’ are successfully identified by the reader.
+Tags, which have selected ’1’ have to wait until all other tags that selected ’0’ are successfully identified by the reader.
 This procedure continues recursively until the subset is reduced to one tag, that is identified without collisions.

 Figure 3.3 shows an example of the binary tree algorithm resolving the collision of four tags in a reading area.
 Thus, we have a collided time slot at the beginning.
 At time slot 2, each collided tag has to choose ’0’ or ’1’ randomly.
 In our example, tags 1 and 2 have selected ’0’.
 However, tags 3 and 4 have selected ’1’.
 According to binary tree algorithm, tags 3 and 4 have to wait until tags 1 and 2 are successfully identified.
 Therefore, time slot 2 is a collided slot due to the collision between tags 1 and 2.
 Due to collision, both tags 1 and 2 have to choose either ’0’ or ’1’.
 In this example, both tags 1 and 2 have selected ’1’.
 This resulted and empty slot in time slot 3 and collided slot in time slot 4.